Ultra-Processed Foods Dominating Modern Diets: A Wake-Up Call to Prioritize Our Health

 The High Glycemic Index (GI) Foods and the Damage They Cause

-The constant high levels of glucose in the blood caused by high GI foods can lead to major damage in the body.
+The constant high levels of glucose in the blood caused by high glycemic foods can lead to major damage in the body.
 Cells in the eye, kidneys, blood vessels, and lining of blood vessels can't control glucose uptake and die, leading to blood clots and hardening of arteries.
 Loss of beta cell mass due to damage can lead to a diabetes diagnosis.
 Bad nutritional advice promoting low-fat, high-carb diets for the past 50 years may have contributed to diabetes and related complications.

 Ultra-processed foods dominate modern diets, containing high calorie, low nutrient ingredients such as refined starch, sugar, and vegetable oils.
 The Virgo family's typical weekly grocery shop, including processed and ultra-processed foods, is used as an example of how these foods make up almost 80% of what's available in the average supermarket.
 Consuming processed food can cause obesity, diabetes, tumors, cancers, and loss of mental functions.